 After a couple of years tutoring for the district, John began working as an independent contractor for a private tutoring company.
 Then, when she moved to Houston, she started her own tutoring company, called CORE, which offers in-home tutoring services for students in grades K-12.

-Going out on her own has allowed John more control over her schedule, and it also gives her more opportunities to work closely with parents, she says.
+Going out on her own has allowed John more control over her schedule, she says.
+Plus, having more opportunities to work closely with parents has been a great side hustle benefit.

 At times, John brings on other teachers to tutor students when she’s too busy to take on new work herself.
 She says she typically works between 15 and 20 hours a week on her tutoring business, and she can bring in up to $2,000 in revenue during a busy month.